-- 5. The Committee was provided with the report of the Secretary-General on standards of accommodation for air travel (ISBA/30/FC/2), submitted pursuant to Assembly decision ISBA/29/A/11.
+5. The Committee was provided with the report of the Secretary-General on standards of accommodation for air travel (ISBA/30/FC/2), submitted pursuant to Assembly decision ISBA/29/A/11.
 The Committee noted that the Authority's travel policies are generally consistent with United Nations standards, including the dual threshold for business class travel.
-It took note of the detailed breakdown of travel costs for the 2023-2024 financial period, which included 101 staff missions (\$500,159), 63 entitlement trips (\$520,873), 109 expert and delegate trips (\$221,201) and 13 consultant trips (\$32,719).
-A total of 81 air tickets (\$161,062) were funded through voluntary trust funds. - 6.
-The Committee took note of structural and market-related challenges affecting the effective management of travel costs.
-In particular, it observed that, due to cost constraints, the secretariat does not participate in the United Nations Umoja enterprise resource planning system and currently operates without a dedicated travel module, necessitating manual processing of all travel, which is resource intensive.
-The Committee also acknowledged that limited competition within the Jamaican travel market and monopolistic conditions on key routes restrict the Authority's ability to negotiate favourable fares.
+It took note of the detailed breakdown of travel costs for the 2023-2024 financial period, which included 101 staff missions (\$500,159), 63 entitlement trips (\$520,873), 109 expert and delegate trips (\$221,201), and 13 consultant trips (\$32,719).
+A total of 81 air tickets (\$161,062) were funded through voluntary trust funds.

+6. The Committee further took note of structural and market-related challenges affecting the effective management of travel costs.
+In particular, it observed that, due to cost constraints, the Secretariat does not participate in the United Nations Umoja enterprise resource planning system and currently operates without a dedicated travel module, necessitating manual processing of all travel, which is resource intensive.
+The Committee also acknowledged that limited competition within the Jamaican travel market and monopolistic conditions on key routes restrict the Authority's ability to negotiate favorable fares.
 In light of a significant rise in air travel costs over recent years, the Committee noted that staff members have limited incentives to opt for lump sum travel options.
-While the adoption of a single threshold for business class travel, as recommended by the Secretary-General of the United Nations, could simplify administrative procedures, the Committee considered that such a change would likely result in only marginal savings. - 7.
-The Committee encouraged continued efforts to improve cost-effectiveness in travel procurement and requested the secretariat to keep this matter as a standing item on the agenda of the Committee's meetings. - 8.
-The Committee discussed paragraph 19 of its report on its twenty-ninth session (ISBA/29/A/9-ISBA/29/C/20) regarding the reclassification of posts within the secretariat.
-The Committee reiterated its recommendation that, in future, no reclassification decision be implemented without prior approval of the Assembly on the recommendation of the Committee. - 9.
-The Committee conducted a debate on the note by the Secretary-General contained in document ISBA/30/A/7 regarding the restructuring of the secretariat and exchanged views on the legal framework and condition of the restructuring situation, without coming to a conclusion. - 10.
-The Committee enquired about ongoing litigation before the Joint Appeals Board and the United Nations Appeals Tribunal.
-The secretariat provided an update and an overview of potential financial scenarios, while noting the confidential nature of the proceedings.
+While the adoption of a single threshold for business class travel, as recommended by the Secretary-General of the United Nations, could simplify administrative procedures, the Committee considered that such a change would likely result in only marginal savings.

+7. The Committee encouraged continued efforts to improve cost-effectiveness in travel procurement and requested the Secretariat to keep this matter as a standing item on the agenda of Finance Committee meetings.

+8. The Committee discussed paragraph 19 of the Finance Committee report of the twenty-ninth session (ISBA/29/A/9-ISBA/29/C/20), regarding the reclassification of posts within the Secretariat.
+The Committee reiterated its recommendation that, in the future, no reclassification decision be implemented without prior approval of the Assembly on the recommendation of the Finance Committee.

+9. The Committee had a debate on the note by the Secretary General contained in document ISBA/30/A/7 regarding the restructuring of the Secretariat and had an exchange of views on the legal framework and condition of the restructuring situation without coming to a conclusion.

+10. The Committee also inquired about ongoing litigation before the Joint Appeals Board and the United Nations Appeals Tribunal (UNAT).
+The Secretariat provided an update and an overview of potential financial scenarios, while noting the confidential nature of the proceedings.
 The Committee took note of the information and will be kept informed of the outcomes as the legal processes are concluded.